davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 that at lower crustal--upper mantle levels Hosgri fault shear could be distributed across 10s of kilometers normal to the fault surface [@fig:neogene_sections].
+Eruption of small-volume basaltic flows of Plio-Pleistocene age occurred elsewhere in the Coast Range belt.
+This includes the Coyote Lake pipe [@fig:context], which occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
+Xenoliths recovered
-Eruption of small-volume basaltic flows of Plio-Pleistocene age, some with lower crust and upper mantle xenoliths also occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone [@Jove1998; @Titus2007].
-Xenoliths recovered from these flows record asthenosphere ascent and partial melting that markedly post-dates any possible slab window opening, and thus the Crystal Knob small volume eruption is not an exceptional event.
+from these flows record asthenosphere ascent and partial melting that markedly post-dates any possible slab window opening, and thus the Crystal Knob small volume eruption is not an exceptional event.